Sip, savor and celebrate at one of the lake’s largest, oldest and most popular annual events

 Smith Mountain Lake Wine Festival FAQs and Insider Tips

-Is the Smith Mountain Lake Wine Festival Family-Friendly?
+Is the Smith Mountain Lake Wine Festival family-friendly?

 Please note that anyone who plans to drink alcohol will be required to show photo ID.
 All will be carded regardless of age.
 That means even if you’re 80, you’ll still be asked to show ID!

-One area reserved exclusively for guests 21 and older is the VIP section.
-While tickets are priced higher, they come with a host of premium perks.
 Enjoy access to a private tent—perfect for staying cool or dry—overlooking the festival grounds, along with shaded seating, delicious catered meal and a curated selection of wines from participating wineries, plus beer.
 VIPs also enjoy upgraded restroom facilities and a prime view of the concert stage.

-Can You Boat to the Smith Mountain Lake Wine Festival?
+Can you boat to the Smith Mountain Lake Wine Festival?

-Are Pets Allowed at the Smith Mountain Lake Wine Festival?
+Are pets allowed at the Smith Mountain Lake Wine Festival?

 Only service dogs are allowed at the Smith Mountain Lake Wine Festival.